 It is important that students are not picked up from school prior to the end of the school day.
 In very rare circumstances a student will be excused from school early if approved by an administrator.
-Parents should make every effort to prevent this from happening.
-In the event that a student must leave school prior to the end of the day, the parent/guardian or an authorized emergency contact must sign the student out from the front office.
-No student will be dismissed to an adult who parents have not authorized in writing.
+Families should make every effort to prevent this from happening.
+In the event that a student must leave school prior to the end of the day, the parent, caregiver or an authorized emergency contact must sign the student out from the front office.
+Students can only be dismissed to authorized adults listed on the child's enrollment paperwork.